ConSensus: Multi-Agent Collaboration for Multimodal Sensing: Background and Motivation

-\begin{observationbox} \textbf{Observation 1:} A single agent often produces an \textit{incomplete} cross-modal interpretation in multimodal sensing tasks. \end{observationbox} To ensure completeness, we decompose multimodal interpretation into \textit{modality agents}, each of which follows an independent reasoning path conditioned on a specific sensor modality ($m_i$).
+To ensure completeness, we decompose multimodal interpretation into \textit{modality agents}, each of which follows an independent reasoning path conditioned on a specific sensor modality ($m_i$).
 This decomposition produces multiple semantic interpretations for the same task, which must subsequently be aggregated into a single decision.
 Common aggregation strategies include (i)~employing an additional \textit{judge agent}~\citep{mad} to synthesize a final decision from all agent outputs, or (ii)~applying majority voting~\citep{debate} over individual predictions.

 However, we find that the judge agent often relies on prior domain knowledge to disproportionately weight certain modalities (e.g., privileging clinically salient signals such as ECG), leading to incorrect decisions when those modalities are unreliable (Figure~\ref{fig:motivating_example_2}).
 In real-world deployments, sensor signals often deviate from canonical patterns due to device-specific characteristics or environmental noise.
 While complementary modalities with consistent evidence can mitigate such noise, the LLM's \textit{knowledge bias} frequently causes error propagation; incorrect assumptions associated with a perceived ``important'' modality override correct evidence from other modalities.